 Donald Trump winning the US election had a ripple effect on the oil market with oil prices initially falling.
 Investors will closely monitor the impact of his re-election and the potential fallout on the oil supply.
 It’s likely that at least in the short-term, prices may fluctuate as a result.

-How rising oil prices impact UK businesses and fuel card users
+How rising oil prices impact UK businesses and car oil prices in the UK

 Petrol price movements are determined by the price of crude oil and the exchange rate between the dollar and the pound.
+When global oil benchmarks increase, this often leads to a car oil price change, meaning car oil prices in the UK may rise in the following days or weeks as forecourts adjust their pump prices.
 So, if oil prices rise then UK pump prices will too.
 This will have a significant impact on UK businesses, as higher fuel prices will lead to increased operational costs.

 Companies that depend on vehicle fleets, such as logistics and delivery businesses, face difficult choices.
 They can either absorb these costs which affect profitability, or pass them onto customers, potentially impacting competitiveness and demand.